 The second sentence proclaims, "The main street is deserted."
 The title of the poem alerts the reader that the speaker is out late at night, and this line supports that claim that he is out and about so late that he is virtually the only one out.
 This assertion also tells that reader that the town must be a very small town because large towns will almost always have some activity, no matter how late, no matter how cold.

 Second Line: "The only things moving are swirls of snow"

 The second line reiterates the deserted image of the first line's second sentence: "The only things moving are swirls of snow."
 Of course, if the street were deserted, there would be no activity, or virtually no activity, so the speaker's redundancy is rather flagrant.

-The reader already knows there is snow from the first image of cold and snowy night.
-Therefore, the second line is a throwaway line.
+The reader already knows there is snow from the first image of a cold and snowy night; therefore, the second line is a throwaway line.
 The speaker is giving himself only five lines to convey his message, and he blows one on a line that merely repeats what he has already conveyed, instead of offering some fresh insight into his little jaunt into town.

 Third Line: "As I lift the mailbox door, I feel its cold iron"

 The third line is incredible in it facileness: "As I lift the mailbox door, I feel its cold iron."
 Such a line might be expected in a beginning poet's workshop efforts.
 The speaker had to have a line that shows he is mailing a letter, and he, no doubt, thinks this does it while adding the drama of "lift[ing] the mailbox door" and adding that he feels the coldness in the letter-box's iron.
 It's a lame drama at best; from the information offered already both the cold iron and lifting the mailbox lid are already anticipated by the reader, meaning this line adds nothing to the scene.

 Fourth Line: "There is a privacy I love in this snowy night "